async-aws/aws/docs/features/async.md

 If the function is called again, it will give you the same output without contacting the remote server again.

-The function also has a `?float $timeout = null` argument.
+The function has a `?float $timeout = null` argument.
 If the timeout is set to `2.0`, we will wait for 2 seconds for a response.
 If a response is received, the function will return `true` or thrown an exception.
 If the timeout is reached, it will return `false`.